 We use a combination of Kayak and Google Flights for researching the best flight deals and times.
 It’s the easiest way to compare fares, look at the cheapest times to travel or find alternative airports you may not have known about.

 Car Rental in Nicaragua:

 We only rented scooters occasionally in Nicaragua, but Nicaragua is a very easy country to drive around.
-You can check latest car rental rates through Auto Europe from Managua.
-We have always found them to have the best rates all around the world as they compare all local companies.
+You can check latest car rental rates through Rentalcars.com from Managua.
+We have always found them to have the best rates all around the world with they have no fees.

 And most importantly-

 We would never be without travel insurance and have needed it on a number of occasions.
 We use World Nomads Travel Insurance as it offers more flexibility at the best rates.

 Before you Go-Recommended Travel Gear for León and Nicaragua